 So far, you might be saying that the benefits of HSAs seem similar to a 401(k).
 But, where HSAs stand alone is for their tax-free distributions if used for qualified healthcare expenses.

 Let’s say you have a large medical expense and have bills of qualified medical expenses of $10,000.
-If you were to withdrawal that amount from your 401(k) to pay the bill, that $10,000 would be taxed at income.
+If you were to withdraw that amount from your 401(k) to pay the bill, that $10,000 would be taxed at income.
 For a household in the 22% federal bracket and a 5% state income tax bracket, that’s $2,700 in taxes.

 If you instead used an HSA, you’d pay $0, that’s $2,700 in tax savings even for this relatively small medical bill.
 Now consider the total benefit considering the average retiree has over $200,000 in medical costs throughout their retirement.